White label, or Recertified š¤

 Recertified drives

 Due to the drives having been invoiced under a specific serial number, it can not be resold as a new drive so the manufacturer runs the drives through its test process which is also used for new drives.
-Those that pass the new drive test criteria are recertified as factory recertified hard drives.
+Those that pass the new drive test criteria are recertified as Factory Recertified hard drives.

 Since the drives has been tested twice by the test process we actually see lower return rates that we do for new drives.